 ii) Bagasse firing boilers having around 12 to 14%

-c) Generally, two-stage scrubbing system is required for extraction CO2 from the flue gas.
+c) Generally, a two-stage scrubbing system is required for the extraction CO2 from the flue gas.

 d) In the first stage, the flue gas is washed with hot water to remove particulate matter, and in the second stage, the flue gas is washed with a soda ash solution to remove the SO2 down to a level of about 5ppm.
 In bagasse fired boiler the SO2 content in flue gas is very low.